weiwu-o/Master-thesis-project/README.md

 The main sourse is a articel from logPAI: <https://www.cs.utah.edu/~lifeifei/papers/deeplog.pdf>

-And we uesed their data and build a model:
+And we uesed their data (HDFS) and build a model:

 - Unidirecitonal Long short-term Memory (Uni-LSTN)